labsyspharm/DRIAD/README.md

 task2 <- prepareTask( fnROSMAP, "BC" )
 ```

 To evaluate predictor peformance for a given binary classification task, we consider [leave-pair-out cross-validation (LPOCV)](http://proceedings.mlr.press/v8/airola10a/airola10a.pdf), where one sample from each of the two classes is withheld in every cross-validation fold.
 The samples are age-matched to address the potential bias of age as a confounder in performance estimation.
 The package can automatically construct the pairing of age-matched samples, using a task definition produced by `prepareTask()`.
-Continuing the examples above,
+Continuing the example above,

 ``` r
 pairs1 <- preparePairs( task1 )